 2. GLUTEN

-The proteins are found in grains like wheat, barley, rye, etc, which cause systemic inflammation.
-It creates antibodies that can inflame the brain.
-Which also messes up your gut bacteria contributing to anxiety, depression, stress, and autism.
+The proteins are found in grains like wheat, barley, rye, etc., and they cause systemic inflammation.
+This creates antibodies that can inflame the brain.
+It also messes up your gut bacteria, contributing to anxiety, depression, stress, and autism.

-Cerebellum is part of the brain that is attacked where motor and thought coordination takes place in the brain.
-This is a necessity for processing complex information to take place.
-Autistic children have already a compromised cerebellum.
-Therefore, ingestion of food with gluten can make their brain go haywire.
+The cerebellum is an area of the brain that is attacked.
+It is where motor and thought coordination takes place, which is necessary for processing complex information.
+Autistic children already have a compromised cerebellum, so ingestion of food with gluten can make their brains go haywire.

 Many parents have seen great improvements in their autistic children after the consumption of gluten-free foods.